Mauricio Dubon Player Props: Astros vs. Angels

-Mauricio Dubon -- with a slugging percentage of .438 in his past 10 games, including three extra-base hits -- will be in action for the Houston Astros versus the Los Angeles Angels, with Patrick Sandoval on the mound, on June 3 at 4:10 PM ET.
+The Houston Astros, including Mauricio Dubon and his .469 slugging percentage in past 10 games, including three extra-base hits but no homers), battle starting pitcher Griffin Canning and the Los Angeles Angels at Minute Maid Park, Sunday at 2:10 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Twins.
+In his most recent game, he strung together two hits (going 2-for-4 with an RBI) against the Angels.

 Mauricio Dubon Game Info & Props vs. the Angels